 What are Rolling Acne Scars?

-Rolling acne scars are shallow and wide, with sloping edges.
+Rolling acne scars are a type of acne scar that is shallow and wide, with sloping edges.
 The sloped edges gives them the rolling look that resembles small hills, and makes skin look uneven.

 What causes Rolling Acne Scars?